Top 7 Consultative Selling Strategies for Your Sales Team

 Prospect: It’s delaying our delivery to hospitals and ambulance drivers who need and expect the products on time.

-Seller: What impact does that have on your efficiencies and bottom line?
+Seller: What impact does that have on your efficiency and bottom line?

 Prospect: We spend a lot of time, energy, and money negotiating the returns and tracking down deliveries.
 It’s cutting into our profit margin substantially, not to mention it creates a ripple that ultimately affects patients.